paullu-ualberta/paralleldatastream/README.md

 Ph.D. supervisor:  Paul Lu

 Copyright 2017 by Nooshin Eghbal, Hamidreza Anvari, Paul Lu.

 Dept. of Computing Science, University of Alberta

-Release under the GPL 3.0 licence.
+Released under the GPL 3.0 licence.

 Note:  This software is an Alpha release.
 It works well enough for us to experiment with it and produce real performance on both emulated